(First post extended here. )

 3.SMARTASSV2

-i) awake_ideal_freq - The frequency until which CPU is scaled up rapidly on screen-awake (from sleep).
+[ PARAMETERS ]i) awake_ideal_freq - The frequency until which CPU is scaled up rapidly on screen-awake (from sleep).
 Thereafter, scaling up is less aggressive.

 ii) sleep_ideal_freq - The frequency until which CPU is scaled down rapidly when screen is turned off.
 Thereafter, scaling down is less aggressive.